Applied-AI-course-ITMO/course_ITMO_applied_AI_2024_2025/README.md

 October 1st week
-\item 1st class: Elements of statistics for data analysis: building intuition with a dataset)
+1st class: Elements of statistics for data analysis: building intuition with a dataset)
+- notebook on statistics of single variable datasets

 October 2nd week
-2nd class: Introduction to data science (finishing statistics lectures plus notebooks) network science and data science for cities
+2nd class: Introduction to data science (finishing statistics lectures plus notebooks)
+- notebook on creating network objects in python, getting familiar with networkx
+- showing applications of network science and data science for cities

 October 3rd week
-3rd class
+3rd class:
-Introduction to network science (finishing lectures from last weeks) Project assignments: presentations from Vasilii and/or Sergei/Maxim on libraries and optimisation problems Papers assignments: reading groups and classes Homework selection and studying data dependencies (single variable vs. several variables datasets)
+Introduction to network science (finishing lectures from last weeks),
+- Project assignments: presentations from Vasilii and/or Sergei/Maxim on libraries and optimisation problems,
+- Papers assignments: reading groups and classes,
+- Homework selection and studying data dependencies (single variable vs. several variables datasets)